Critical Care Nurse

 Typically, working as a critical care nurse requires a university or college degree, which you'll need to list on your resume.
 If you're working in this sector, it's usually a good idea to highlight your Bachelor of Science in Nursing (BSN) degree or other relevant qualifications.
 Focus on qualifications that showcase your advanced cardiac life or mechanical ventilation management.

-If you were a member of any clubs or societies, or volunteered for any causes while studying, you could also mention these in your education section.
+If you took part in any volunteering or you were a leader or member of any university societies, you could also mention these in your education section.

 Bachelor of Science in Nursing (BSN), 2017 - 2020